Heritage Walk of Old Delhi: An Insider’s DIY Tour

 Matia Mahal Bazar during Ramadan, right after the evening prayers finished at Jama Masjid

 There are many famous Old Delhi eateries here, some are on their 5th or 6th generation, going back to Mughal times.
-I know it’s probably morning so I’m going to start you off with something easy and delicious – sheermal.
+I’m going to start you off with something easy and delicious – sheermal.

 Head to Haji Nadeem Shahi Sheermal for the sweet flatbread topped with dried fruit and nuts.
 It will be on the left side of the street, at the first corner.
 You’ll see sheermal all over Old Delhi, but this is one of the best places for it.